deverka/moonbeam_subquery_tutorial/README.md

 #### Environment

-- [Typescript](https://www.typescriptlang.org/) are required to compile project and define types.
+- [Typescript](https://www.typescriptlang.org/) is required to compile project and define types.

 - Both SubQuery CLI and generated Project have dependencies and require [Node](https://nodejs.org/en/).

-- You will also need Yarn or NPM and Docker.
+- You will also need [Yarn](https://classic.yarnpkg.com/lang/en/docs/install ) or [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [Docker](https://docs.docker.com/engine/install/).

 #### Install the SubQuery CLI

-Install SubQuery CLI globally on your terminal by using NPM:
+Install SubQuery CLI globally on your terminal with NPM.
+Note that **we don't encourage the use of yarn global** for installing `@subql/cli` due to its poor dependency management.
+This may lead to multiple errors.

 ```
 npm install -g @subql/cli
 ```

-Run help to see available commands and usage provide by CLI
+Run help to see available commands provided by SubQuery CLI:

 ```
 subql help